-Relationships/Psychology Intercultural Media Environment Communication (A) IN-CLASS DVD DVD DVD DVD (B) STUDENT INTERACTION: Describe a PRESENTATION: INTERACTION: PRESENTATION: PROJECTS video from YouTube, ie. Introduce video on Introduce your Prepare an the "video jug channel," an aspect of inter- favorite English environmental on becoming more cultural movie trailer and brief "for action" confident, prepare for a communications questions on a problem date, make friends, etc. (C)TEACHER- For an 80% mark, students need to complete 4 videos weekly on EnglishCentral for a total of 60 MONITORED videos for the course.
+Relationships/Psychology Intercultural Media Environment Communication (A) IN-CLASS DVD DVD DVD DVD (B) STUDENT INTERACTION: Describe a PRESENTATION: INTERACTION: PRESENTATION: PROJECTS video from YouTube, ie. Introduce video on Introduce your Prepare an the "video jug channel," an aspect of inter- favorite English environmental on becoming more cultural movie trailer and brief "for action" confident, prepare for a communications questions on a problem date, make friends, etc. (C)TEACHER- For an 100% mark , students need to complete 5 videos weekly, speak 45 lines , and learn 80 MONITORED vocabulary words on EnglishCentral for a total of 80 videos , 680 lines spoken, and 1,000 vocabulary SELF ACCESS words learned for the course.
 This part of the course is for homework.
-Register your keys at SELF ACCESS https://ac.reallyenglish.com/aoyama/register Homework Homework (D) SELF- You should complete 5 reports or 3 reports and a movie listening log.
+Homework (D) SELF- You should complete 5 reports or 3 reports and a movie listening log.
 You can view many DIRECTED movies and TV shows in the AV library, 1F, Building 8.
 LISTENING Homework